goby.garden

 better-sqlite3 misadventures

-is tricky to combine with electron because it uses the native node installation on your operating system, but to work with Electron it actually needs to use Electronās internal node version.
+better-sqlite3 is tricky to combine with electron because it uses the native node installation on your operating system, but to work with Electron it actually needs to use Electronās internal node version.

-Step 1 in addressing that was re-compiling the node-module for Electronās node version, which you do by following the steps here using electron-rebuild
+Step 1 in addressing that was re-compiling the node-module for Electronās node version, which you do by following the steps here using electron-rebuild.

 - delete

-- run
+node-modulesandpackage-lock.json - run

-npm i
+npm i - run

 ./node_modules/.bin/electron-rebuild

-However, after resolving that, I started running into an issue with Electron crashing as soon as I ran any commands with better-sqlite3
+However, after resolving that, I started running into an issue with Electron crashing as soon as I ran any commands with better-sqlite3.
+This turned out to be brand new bug as of writing this, and to fix it the maintainers recommended running

 npm install